 This record would allow you to develop your debt payment strategy and plan.
 And please remember that its purpose is not to scare the living hell out of you but to inform your decisions.

 When you start paying off your debt you can use a spreadsheet that looks like that:

-Knowing your debt and tracking progress is vital for success and to become debt-free.
+Knowing your debt and tracking progress is vital for success and becoming debt-free.
 It is also the best motivator ever.

 Know your debt sources:

 Step 7: Use handy tools and the best debt pay-off calculator